levigutt/testsimple-php/readme.md

 ## larger test suites

-for larger test suites you organise tests in separate files in a directory and run them all at once.
+for larger test suites you should organise tests in separate files.

 each test file should contain only the tests: